-Music is, to Thomson, an unsolvable puzzle.
+Music is, to Jonathan, an unsolvable puzzle.
 Part of his attraction to the cello is that the work has no end.
 Further evidence of his bizarre tendencies (or perhaps a belief in futility) is his unexplainable fixation with running long distances to return to where he began (he has run four marathons).
-For the past three years, UCLA cello professor Antonio Lysy has been overseeing Thomson's cello puzzle, which was also temporarily handed over to Lynn Harrell.
-Never one to be idle, Thomson has also been a teaching assistant for classes in the widely renowned Department of Musicology such as History of the Beatles and History of Rock 'n' Roll.
+While Jonathan was at UCLA, professor Antonio Lysy oversaw Jonathan's cello puzzle: this task was also temporarily handed over to Lynn Harrell.
+Never one to be idle, Jonathan was also a Teaching Fellow for classes such as History of the Beatles and History of Rock 'n' Roll in the widely renowned Department of Musicology.

 B.M., Central Washington University, William O. Douglas Honors College